Practical Nursing Program - Application Checklist

 - Complete the following prerequisite courses with a grade of “B” or higher:

-- BIO-168 Human Anatomy & Physiology I with Labs (This course has a prerequisite: A grade of “C” or higher in Human Biology at the college level, or one year of high school Anatomy and Physiology with a grade of “C” or higher earned within the last two years. )
+- BIO-168 Human Anatomy & Physiology I (This course has a prerequisite: A grade of “C” or higher in Human Biology at the college level, or one year of high school Anatomy and Physiology with a grade of “C” or higher earned within the last two years. )